ankostis/polyvers/README.rst

             X.Y                 # Final release
     ...

-- WARNING: when you build your package for distribution (*wheel*, correct?) remember to switch to the :term:`out-of-trunk commit`.
-  This is particularly important if your ``setup.py`` file  use ``polyversion()`` to derive its version..
-Because if it fails for whatever reason (``git`` command is missing, project not located in a git-repo, miss-configuration, etc).

-  Check also that if you provide a ``default`` argument to facilitate development, then you may actually build a package(*wheel*, ok?) with that "default" version.
-  So, always check you package's version before uploading it to *pypi*.

 - (not related to this tool) In ``setup.py`` script, the kw-argument ``package_dir={'': <sub-dir>}`` arg is needed for `py_modules` to work when packaging sub-projects (also useful with ``find_packages()``,